The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Introduction

 \section{Introduction}

-The classical Tower of Hanoi puzzle asks for the minimum number of moves required to transfer a stack of $n$ discs from one peg to another, following the rules that only one disc may move at a time and no larger disc may rest upon a smaller one.
-In the three-peg setting, the problem admits a well-known exponential solution of $h_{3}^{n}=2^{n}-1$ moves.
-Although this version has a simple recursive solution that has been known for over a century, the optimal solution for the Tower of Hanoi problem with four pegs (also called \emph{Reve's puzzle}) was only confirmed in 2014 by Bousch~\cite{Bousch2014}.
-The optimal number of moves in this case is given by the recurrence
+The classical Tower of Hanoi puzzle asks for the minimum number of moves required to transfer a stack of $n$ discs from one peg to another, under the rules that only one disc may be moved at a time and that no larger disc may be placed on top of a smaller one.
+In the three-peg setting, the problem admits the well-known optimal solution

+and the sequence $(h_3^n)_{n\geq 0}$ appears in the \emph{On-Line Encyclopedia of Integer Sequences} as \texttt{A000225} \cite{OEIS}.
+For general background on the Tower of Hanoi and its many variations, we refer to the monograph of Hinz, Klav\v zar, and Petr \cite{HinzMythsMaths2018}.

+Although this classical version has been understood for more than a century, the four-peg Tower of Hanoi problem, also known as \emph{Reve's puzzle}, proved substantially more difficult.
+Its optimal solution was only confirmed in 2014 by Bousch \cite{Bousch2014}, who established the optimality of the Frame--Stewart recurrence

-For five or more pegs, the Frame--Stewart algorithm~\cite{Frame1941,Stewart1941} is believed to give the optimal solution, although a formal proof of optimality remains open; see~\cite[Chapter~5]{HinzMythsMaths2018} for further background.
+For five or more pegs, the Frame--Stewart algorithm \cite{Frame1941,Stewart1941} is still conjectured to be optimal, but a complete proof remains open; see \cite[Chapter~5]{HinzMythsMaths2018} for a detailed account.

 In this paper, we introduce a new variant of the four-peg Tower of Hanoi in which disc movements are subject to \emph{parity constraints}.
-Among the four pegs, two are \emph{neutral} and allow arbitrary discs, whereas the remaining two are restricted: one may only hold even-labelled discs, and the other only odd-labelled discs.
-These constraints significantly affect the recursive structure of the problem, producing new optimal strategies that blend classical transfer mechanisms with parity-induced separations.
+Among the four pegs, two are \emph{neutral} and may hold discs of any label, whereas the remaining two are restricted: one may hold only even-labelled discs and the other only odd-labelled discs.
+This restriction creates a new interaction between the classical Hanoi ordering rule and a parity-induced separation rule.

-We consider four canonical optimization objectives corresponding to different target configurations.
-For each objective, we derive an exact recurrence relation for the minimal number of moves and show that the resulting system forms a family of coupled recurrences.
-By further combining and simplifying these relations, we establish higher-order recurrence forms and obtain explicit closed expressions.
-These closed forms reveal periodic behavior and show that all four optimal move sequences grow exponentially, slower than the classical rate $2^{n}$ of the three-peg puzzle.

-Beyond optimal move counts, we investigate the full \emph{state graph} of this parity-constrained puzzle, denoted $P_n$, in which vertices represent feasible disc configurations, and edges represent legal moves.
-We derive recursive properties of this graph.
-Furthermore, we determine its number of edges, degree bounds, connectivity, planarity, diameter, Hamiltonicity, clique number, chromatic number, chromatic index, and relation to the classical Hanoi graphs $H_{3}^{n}$ and $H_{4}^{n}$.